UdalovSergey/accountTransfer/README.md

 #### What does it consist of

 **Database** - based on the *ConcurrentHashMap*.
 To prevent direct access to objects into the Map, the Repository returns copy of objects.

 **Transaction Executor** - It is a transaction processor, which grabs transactions from the queue and then process them in parallel.
+ I don't want to use Guava (striped) for associating a lock with an object, so I did my own simple implementation of it.

 **Service layer** - provides basic logic for managing transaction and accounts.

 **HTTP Server** - based on *com.sun.net.httpserver*.
 It doesn't have easy way to create endpoints and error handling, so I had to reinvent the wheel there.

 #### How to test